-TRADING IN THE COMPANY'S STOCK MAY BE RESTRICTED BY THE SEC'S PENNY STOCK REGULATIONS.
+TRADING IN THE COMPANY'S STOCK MAY BE RESTRICTED IN THE FUTURE BY THE SEC'S PENNY STOCK REGULATIONS.

-Our stock is categorized as a penny stock.
-The SEC has adopted Rule 15g-9 which generally defines "penny stock" to be any equity security that has a market price (as defined) less than US\$ 5.00 per share or an exercise price of less than US\$ 5.00 per share, subject to certain exclusions, none of which apply to our stock (e.g., net tangible assets in excess of \$2,000,000 or average revenue of at least \$6,000,000 for the last three years).
-Our securities are covered by the penny stock rules, which impose additional sales practice requirements on broker-dealers who sell to persons other than established customers and accredited investors.
+Although our stock currently does not meet the definition of a "penny stock" due to an increase in our revenues for past two years, in the recent past our stock was categorized as a penny stock and it is possible that our stock may become a penny stock again in the future.
+The SEC has adopted Rule 15g-9 which generally defines "penny stock" to be any equity security that has a market price (as defined) less than US\$ 5.00 per share or an exercise price of less than US\$ 5.00 per share, subject to certain exclusions (e.g., net tangible assets in excess of \$2,000,000 or average revenue of at least \$6,000,000 for the last three years).
+If our securities were to become a penny stock in the future, they would be covered by the penny stock rules, which impose additional sales practice requirements on broker-dealers who sell to persons other than established customers and accredited investors.
 The penny stock rules require a broker-dealer, prior to a transaction in a penny stock not otherwise exempt from the rules, to deliver a standardized risk disclosure document in a form prepared by the SEC which provides information about penny stocks and the nature and level of risks in the penny stock market.
-The broker-dealer also must provide the customer with current bid and offer quotations for the penny stock had in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
+The broker-dealer also must provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
 The bid and offer quotations, and the broker-dealer and salesperson compensation information, must be given to the customer orally or in writing prior to effecting the transaction and must be given to the customer in writing before or with the customer's confirmation.
-In addition, the penny stock rules require that prior to a transaction in a penny stock not otherwise exempt from these rules, the broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
-Finally, broker-dealers may not handle penny stocks under \$0.10 per share.
+In addition, the penny stock rules require that prior to a transaction in a penny stock not otherwise exempt from these rules, the broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purcha

 These disclosure requirements reduce the level of trading activity in the secondary market for the stock that is subject to these penny stock rules.
-Consequently, these penny stock rules affect the ability of broker-dealers to trade our securities.
-We believe that the penny stock rules discourage investor interest in and limit the marketability of our common stock to current and future investors, resulting in limited ability for investors to sell their shares.
+Consequently, these penny stock rules would affect the ability of broker-dealers to trade our securities if we become subject to them in the future.
+The penny stock rules also could discourage investor interest in and limit the marketability of our common stock to future investors, resulting in limited ability for investors to sell their shares.